nedwors/navigator/README.md

 ### API
 The package consists of two main features - the `Menu` and the `Items` within.
 We will explore the `Item` and then the `Menu`.

 It's worth noting at this point that `Item` extends `Illuminate\Support\Fluent` to allow for custom methods/properties on a per project basis.
-Also, `Menu` is macroable to again allow for custom functionality in your projects.
+Also, `Menu` is macroable to allow for custom functionality in your projects.

 `Item`
 - [Name](#name)